 Even if no assistance is needed in making funeral arrangements, the death of a U.S. citizen, whether resident or tourist, should be reported to the Consular Section so that a “Consular Report of Death of an American Citizen Abroad” can be issued.
 This English language document is necessary to settle legal and estate matters in the United States.

 Be advised that no Western-style mortuaries or funeral directors are available in Mauritania.
-There are no modern undertakers in Mauritania, and embalming is not performed.
-There are no cold storage facilities outside the capital.
+There are no modern undertakers in Mauritania, and embalming is not widely available.
+There are two cold storage facilities in Nouakchott and none outside the capital.
 If a death occurs in the interior of the country, a rapid burial or transfer to Nouakchott is required due to Mauritania’s desert climate.
 There are no crematoria in Mauritania, and caskets suitable for flight are not generally available.

 To report the death of a U.S. citizen abroad, contact us locally at 4525 2660 or from the United States at country code +222 4525 2660.
 You may also write to our E-mail box: ConsularNKC@state.gov.

 2. Country Profile

 Mauritania is an Islamic Republic, where Islamic religious law is in force.
 For all Muslims, this law stipulates burial as soon as possible after death, and therefore limits the availability of Western-style services.

 The Islamic Republic of Mauritania does not have local or national laws that regulate interment within a specific period.
 In cases of natural death, interment is left to the family’s discretion.
 In the event of an accident or crime requiring an investigation, the remains may be held by the judicial authorities pending resolution of the investigation.

 3. Funeral Services Available in Mauritania:

 No Western-style mortuaries or funeral directors are available in Mauritania.
 There are no modern undertakers in Mauritania.
 The common local practice is for family members to prepare the deceased for burial.